plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

   being defined elsewhere to have a different interpretation.

 - *`Built-in`* introduces a declaration of a fresh name and its signature, but does not provide a definition for it.
+Built-ins can be regarded as parameters of a collection of funcon definitions.
+They are generally reserved for types of values such as integers, sets, and maps, which are not amenable to specification using operational rules.

 - *`Assert`* introduces a formula that expresses the intention that it should hold (either as a consequence of specified definitions, or